 In Delaware, as in most states, the statute of limitations that applies to car accident lawsuits is the same as the larger one that applies to all personal injury cases where one person's negligence is said to have caused injury to another.
 Specifically, Delaware Code Title 10, Section 8119 gives you two years to ask the state courts for a civil remedy for any kind of personal injury where someone else caused the harm.

-So, in the context of a car accident case, that means if anyone was hurt in the crash -- whether a driver, passenger, motorcycle rider, bicyclist, or pedestrian -- they must get their lawsuit filed against any potential defendant within two years, and the "clock" starts running on the date of the accident.
+So, in the context of a car accident case, that means if anyone was hurt in the crash—whether a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian—they must get their lawsuit filed against any potential defendant within two years, and the "clock" starts running on the date of the accident.

 A two-year deadline also applies if you had your vehicle or other personal property damaged as a result of the car accident, except that time limit is set by Delaware Code Title 10, Section 8107.
 That same statute also governs any wrongful death claim that might be filed by a family member or a representative of the estate of anyone who was killed as a result of the car accident.
 Keep in mind that for these wrongful death claims, the two-year "clock" starts running on the day of the accident victim's death, which could be later than the date of the accident itself.